Suppasit Jongcheveevat: Music

 Suppasit made his official debut as a singer upon the release of his first single titled "Season of You" on August 1, 2020.
 The song and music video were launched through a global press conference with the hashtag #SeasonOfYouGlobalPress trending number 1 on Twitter worldwide and in 16 other locations.
 It became the most tweeted hashtag on that day with over 1.2 million tweets.

-He went on to release other singles namely Nan Na (ft.
+He released subsequent singles namely Nan Na (ft.
 NiceCNX), Good Day, THANOS, written and produced by Wan Thanakrit, and his first self-composed song, Summer Fireworks.